-1. Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs? ☐ Yes ☐ No
+1. Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs? ☐ Yes ☒ No

 During the summer of 2016, there have been reports of persons refused entry and prevented from asking for asylum by the Swiss border guards at the Italian border in Chiasso.
 Among these, there were also several unaccompanied children.
-Until the Italian Ministry of the Interior partially opened an unofficial camp, these persons were stranded in a park near the station of the Italian town of Como.
+Some of them were stranded in a park near the station of the Italian town of Como before the Italian authorities opened a camp.41 This temporary camp is closed as of 30 October 2018.42